-From my sacrum to my crown, she pushed through me like a tidal wave in the shape of a giant serpent.
+From my sacrum to my crown, I caught a glimpse of her cascading through me like a tidal wave in the form of a giant black serpent.

-“Now I see why they call you a snake,” I smiled.
+“Now I see why they call you a snake,” I quipped.

 “And you’re an eagle,” she smiled back at me.